Pennsylvania lawmakers ask feds to waive school test mandate | Times Leader

 Gov. Tom Wolf’s Department of Education is considering allowing districts to administer the Pennsylvania System of School Assessments and Keystone Exams over the summer or in September, when schools are expected to be back to educating children in classrooms, rather than remotely.

-On Monday, the U.S. Education Department to forgo federally required standardized testing in schools this year, but will give them flexibility to delay testing or hold it online.
+On Monday, the U.S. Education Department said it will not allow states to forgo federally required standardized testing in schools this year, but will give them flexibility to delay testing or hold it online.

 The Biden administration said states also can apply to be exempted from certain accountability measures tied to the results.
 States will be allowed to move tests to the summer or fall, or they can offer shortened tests or online assessments.